 Alan G. Hassenfeld served as Chairman of the Board of Hasbro, Inc. from 1989 to 2008.
 Prior to May 2003, Mr. Hassenfeld served as Chairman of the Board and Chief Executive Officer of Hasbro since 1999.
 Prior thereto, he was Chairman of the Board, President and Chief Executive Officer of Hasbro since 1989.
-Mr. Hassenfeld serves on the Board of salesforce.com, inc. and served on the Board of Global Cornerstone Holdings Ltd. from 2011 until 2013.
-Mr. Hassenfeld is also co-chairman of the Governing Body of the International Council of Toy Industries CARE Process.
-Mr. Hassenfeld has been a director of the Company since 1978.
+Mr. Hassenfeld is co-chairman of the Governing Body of the International Council of Toy Industries CARE Process, Chairman of the Jerusalem Foundation, and Co-Chair of the International Business School at Brandeis University.